Middle East Partnership Initiative (MEPI)

 - Demonstrate a commitment to civic engagement;

-- Have no prior travel experience in the United States and limited to no study or travel experience outside their home country;
+- Have no prior travel experience in the United States and limited or no study or travel experience outside their home country;

 - Are willing and able to participate fully in intensive academic, community service, and educational travel activities;